HenryFoster013/Colonial/README.md

 # Colonial
 ## Introduction
 Colonial is a turn-based multiplayer strategy game.
 Players must create and move pieces around a board of randomly generated terrain, settling and conquering territory until they are the only faction remaining.
 The game is online-multiplayer, made in Unity in C#, with the networking done in Photon Fusion 2.
+## About the Project

-## Gameplay
+## Personal Comment
-### Main Loop
-### Troops
-### Resource Management
-### Win Condition

-## Comparative to _The Battle of Polytopia_
-Some may notice that this game is heavily inspired by _The Battle of Polytopia_.
-I love _The Battle of Polytopia_, my favourite aspect of the gameplay loop has always been the nation building, which sadly isn't the main focus.
-This is my attempt to capture what Polytopia has, whilst building upon the nation building mechanics.
-I've designed some key changes.
-I've chosen to list these below as these in the context of Polytopia best explain my thinking during development.

- - The game is 3D
- - The map takes place on a hexagonal grid.
- - The map is Minecraft-styled randomly generated terrain.
- - Players can be within the same faction and work together.
- - Each faction has a flag and identity for roleplay.
- - Resources are now split into four categories: currency, population, produce and materials.
- - Troops require different variable amounts of resources to be spawned and used.
- - Tech tree progression is dependant on resource availablity.
- - A more expansive peace treaty system, where players can set a turn limit for the treaty as well as demand successions from other players.
- - Gift/trade system, where players can gift or trade resources.
- - Coalition system where players can agree to attack a specific faction without defining final peace between them.
- - Roads are much more valuable as connected cities now share resources.
- - Roads and builings can be pillaged and/or destroyed.
- - Capitals are the only city that matters, players lose regardless if their capital is taken
- - A player can abandon a capital, for another city, designating that city as the new capital and leaving the previous capital unclaimed.
- - Engineer class can place certain buildings on unmarked territory.
- - Random world events such as storms.
- - Buffs and Debuffs to resource management via political decisions and random luck-based events.
-- Not all troops have a direct comparisons, some (such as 'knights', now 'dogs') have rebalanced counterparts, some are omitted entirely and some are new additions.
-- Troops have to interact with resources such as fruit for them to be claimed.

-Not all of these changes will make it into the final product, they are all dependant on how good they feel to play.
-This project is not finished, but will be updated regularily as I continue to progress on it.

-## Closing Thoughts and License
-This is easily the most fun I've ever had on a project.
-This is the second strategy game I've made and practicing my netcode and other good programming practices has been a great excercise.

-There is currently no license on the project, as I haven't decided which to use.
-Not that this project gets much attention anyway.
-I expect I'll add a license when I'm done developing.
+I wanted to develop something akin to 'The Battle of Polytopia' in my free time, I'm a huge fan of the game and this project was less about making an open-source competitor but rather just trying to learn more about networking in Unity.
+I've made multiplayer games before, but haven't worked on any since 2021 and I was well aware starting this project that my toolset was out-of-date at best.
+My previous projects have all been chat-room styled games where players connect to a session and role-play as various characters, so I viewed a multiplayer strategy game as something complex enough to be a real challenge to develop.

+I've learned alot about networking, I'm very proud of this project and had alot of fun working on it.
+I do feel I made a few mistakes early-on that limited development however.
+Primarily the game uses the client-host p2p model.
+This creates issues communicating information and the game struggles to run on browser to the degree that I have avoided uploading a WebGL version.
+This is a particular shame as this was a real hope I had for the project that was lost due to poor research and planning.
+I've traditionally used photon and I have found them to be a reliable service, however the poor documentation for Photon Fusion 2, the clashing hosting styles and the empty forums made it very frustrating to work with compared to legacy versions.
+I want to continue making multiplayer games so these were valuable lessons to learn that I will be taking forward.

+One huge takeaway for me though was how fun creating a procedural game was.
+I'm a programmer at heart and when developing video games I often find myself becoming burnt out at the level design and art stages of development.
+Having a project where I can quickly create a feature and see it's immediate effect on the game world was so much fun and is something I will 100% be taking further on future projects.

+Overall, I had a lot of fun with this, I hope you find some enjoyment playing it.
+Thank you!